 The project Phaseout of Endosulfan in China (GEF ID 9724, UNDP) provides an example of some potential pitfalls of using only indirect indicators of behavior change.
-In this project, indicators include the number of hectares where alternatives to endosulfan were demonstrated; the number of cotton farmers, policy makers, and extension agents trained in integrated technical models of biological control and alternative technologies; and the use of an online pesticide-selling platform by all pesticide dealers in the province.
-On these indicators, the terminal evaluation reports that the project had exceeded all the targets, and had successfully scaled up.
+In this project, the assessed indicators include the number of hectares where alternatives to endosulfan were demonstrated; the number of cotton farmers, policy makers, and extension agents trained in integrated technical models of biological control and alternative technologies; and the use of an online pesticide-selling platform by all pesticide dealers in the province.
+On these indicators the terminal evaluation reports that the project had exceeded all the targets and had successfully scaled up.
 It reports on the positive reception of the alternative technologies by stakeholders, as well as the complete phaseout of endosulfan production in the country.

-However, none of these indicators allows an assessment of how many cotton farmers have in fact adopted the alternative technologies after they were trained; the project only provides information on the number of hectares covered by the demonstration, which does not necessarily require adoption of technologies by any stakeholders.
+However, none of these tracked indicators allows an assessment of how many cotton farmers have in fact adopted the alternative technologies after they were trained; the project only provides information on the number of hectares covered by the demonstration, which does not necessarily require adoption of technologies by any stakeholders.
 In some GEF projects, demonstrations are implemented directly by the executing agency, requiring no significant cooperation from intended beneficiaries.

 In this project, the complete phaseout of endosulfan in the country may be a sufficient basis to assume that the widespread adoption of the new technologies has indeed taken place.
 For the GEF, this indicator may be adequate to measure success, as this achievement meets the GEF's mandate.
-Yet the terminal evaluation reports that China has banned the production of endosulfan by national law, which likely explains the chemical's successful phaseout in this country context.
-Despite the training they have received, farmers may still opt to use alternatives or farming practices that the project did not introduce and are not necessarily better for the environment.
-In this scenario, the project would still fully meet its output and outcome targets as reported, but the net environmental benefits may not be the same over the long term due to trade-offs from this unexpected behavior change.
+The terminal evaluation notes that the project "...has successfully shaped the legal and institutional system by eliminating endosulfan in the country through laws and regulations, and this provides institutional sustainability and engagement toward the overall intervention".
+This explains how the chemical's successful phaseout in this country context was in large part due to legal mandates, a key enabling condition for sustainability (see section on Outcomes and Likelihood of Sustainability).
+But even with this successful legal ban and the training received, farmers might still opt to use alternatives or farming practices that the project did not introduce and are not necessarily better for the environment.
+In this scenario, the project would still fully meet its output and outcome targets as reported, but the net environmental benefits might not be the same over the long term due to trade-offs from this unexpected behavior change.